 The primary work for this course will consist of roughly 10 problem sets (which includes a midterm and final exam).
 Problems sets will generally be handout out on a Tuesday and due the following Tuesday in class (you will always be given at least one week to work on these problem sets).
-Solutions to these problem sets must be typed and should have a meaningful, essay style structure (see the "Tips and Guidelines" handed out separately for explanation).
+Solutions to these problem sets must be typed and should have a meaningful, essay style structure (see below for more details and specific guidelines).
 All problem sets (including the midterm and final exam) will be weighted equally (9%) in terms of how they will contribute to your final grade.